 Thanks for stopping by.
 I got my start in magazine writing as an intern and then editor at Surfing Magazine (RIP).
-Today, I’m a bit of a hybrid journalist, straddling the line between hard boiled beat reporting and longform magazine writing.
-My most recent work has been for The New York Times Magazine, Yale E360, Outside Magazine, and NJ Spotlight News.
+My most recent work has been for The New York Times Magazine, Bloomberg Businessweek, Yale E360, Outside Magazine, and NJ Spotlight News.
 My story, about a Jersey Shore falconer, was a notable mention in the 2023 edition of The Best American Science and Nature Writing.
 Another article, about a biologist’s fight to save the endangered Atlantic sturgeon, was included in The New York Times Great Reads, which recommends “one piece of exceptional writing from The Times” each weekday.
-I have also been a finalist for a New Jersey Press Association award and have been the recipient of a Pulitzer Center Connected Coastlines grant.
-I also wrote a book called The Drowning of Money Island, about a community left behind in the wake of a devastating hurricane.
+In 2023, I won “Best In-Depth Reporting” in the New Jersey Society of Professional Journalists’ annual awards.
+I also wrote a book called The Drowning of Money Island, about a community left behind in the wake of Superstorm Sandy, and have been the recipient of reporting grants from the Pulitzer Center.
 If I had to pin my writing interests to a single theme, it might be that I love to explore stories that inhabit the narrow corners where water and humans collide.

 SELECTED WRITING